indrz/indrz-fe/README.md

 ## Create production build
 ```
-yarn build
+yarn run generate
 ```
-Now just copy the dist folder to your favourite webserver to serve it up using nginx, S3, GCP cloud storage, Netlify, you name it.
+Now just copy the `/dist` folder to your favourite webserver or static file server to serve it up using nginx, S3, GCP cloud storage, Netlify, you name it.